 - Select the alert time (usually before the event happens) when the alarm goes off the minutes before the field.
 Then, click OK.

 Then, the alarm will remind you at the set time as long as your Mac computer turns on.
 And the alarm you set with Calendar on Mac also syncs with your iPhone or iPad.

 Set an alarm with the Reminders app

-Though Reminders on your Mac machine is not an alarm, it can remind you of your set event via a notification.
+Though Reminders on your Mac machine are not an alarm, they can remind you of your set event via a notification.

 To set a reminder, you can refer to the following guide:

 - Open Reminders from the Dock or Applications in Finder.